Treeborf/CS4173-P2P-Messenger/README.md

 ## 🛠 Features

-- ✅ Encrypted messaging using **AES-128** or **DES-56**
+- Encrypted messaging using **AES-128** or **DES-56**
-- 🔑 Users enter a shared password to derive encryption keys securely
+- Users enter a shared password to derive encryption keys securely
-- 🔒 Messages are transmitted in encrypted form only
+- Messages are transmitted in encrypted form only
-- 🧠 Decryption is manual — users must input the correct password and key mode to unlock messages
+- Decryption is manual — users must input the correct password and key mode to unlock messages
-- 🧰 Key derivation using **PBKDF2** with a random salt per message
+- Key derivation using **PBKDF2** with a random salt per message
-- 📦 Uses **PKCS7 padding** for both AES and DES block sizes
+- Uses **PKCS7 padding** for both AES and DES block sizes
-- 🧪 Robust against mode mismatches and incorrect passwords (fails gracefully)

 ---
 ## 🚀 Setup Instructions